MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-language.md

    ![Image of where to specify the language for a site.](media/vc-language-select.png)

 2. Make this communication site the home site of your tenant, which will enable the Dashboard creation on that site.
 [Learn more about how to set a home site in the SharePoint admin center](home-site-admin-center.md).

-3. When creating the dashboard make sure the dashboard author is typing the content in the English language for details like card titles and descriptions – [even if their own preferred language setting](https://support.microsoft.com/office/change-your-personal-language-and-region-settings-caa1fccc-bcdb-42f3-9e5b-45957647ffd7) in Microsoft 365 is not English.
+3. When creating the dashboard make sure the Dashboard author is typing the content in the English language for details like card titles and descriptions – [even if their own preferred language setting](https://support.microsoft.com/office/change-your-personal-language-and-region-settings-caa1fccc-bcdb-42f3-9e5b-45957647ffd7) in Microsoft 365 is not English.

 > [!NOTE]